Domain and User Management

 To give access to users in the sub-groups immediately below “Site A”, administrators must also include the sub-groups located below Site A and assign these levels to the domain.
 Administrators can add or remove selections at any time and changes will come into effect next time the domain users log in.

 NOTE: User accounts created at the top (root) level of your Player network will have unrestricted access to the entire hierarchy.
 This is useful for administrator and other high-level users who need access to all levels.
+Click here for additional information and best practices for root/domain level administrator and accounts.

 Domains are great for managing multi-tenant networks or simply to restrict access to various parts of your network.